anf555/AllLogger/README.md

 If you think you can improve this project you can submit it in issue tab.

 # Guide to make executable :
-You need to change ftp server address, username, password to your ftp server (you can create one on 000webhost for free) on main.py
+1.Create ftp server (if you dont have one)
-And you can compile the python script to .exe using pyinstaller or auto-py-to-exe
+2.Change ftp server address, username, password in main.py to your ftp server and login credential 3.Compile python script to executables(.exe) using pyinstaller or auto-py-to-exe